 Model the honesty you’re looking for from your organization’s employees.
 If you start the conversation with “I’m struggling with…” or “I don’t have all the answers…” you may feel a little vulnerable, and that means this process is working.
-As a result, you get some of your fears and anxiety off your chest, and an employee may now think “If my leaders are struggling with this… then I guess it’s okay to share what I’m struggling with.”
+As a result, you get some of your fear and anxiety off your chest, practice building your emotional intelligence as a leader, and an employee may in turn think “If my leaders are struggling with this… then I guess it’s okay to share what I’m struggling with.”

 Play Devil’s Advocate with Yourself

 Another way to go first as a leader of the organization is to play devil’s advocate.
 If you share something, then also share an opposing view to your own opinion to show you are open to feedback and suggestions.

 If your organization wants more meaningful, honest feedback to be given more frequently, publicly recognize it when you see it.
 This can be done in any setting.
 If you’re in a meeting a leader could say, “Thank you for sharing your opinion.
 It’s important.”
 This sets the expectation that as leaders you like to see this and will welcome it in the future.